Median CNC Machinist and Operator Salaries

 2/3/2021

-Ever wonder if there was a way to make just about any part or product you want?
+Ever wonder if there were a way to program a computer to make just about any part or product you wanted?
+With computer numerical control (CNC) machines, this is possible.

 CNC machinists work with CNC machinery to produce parts and tools from metal, plastic and other materials.
 Today’s machinists support a variety of industries, including transportation, aerospace, electronics and medical, just to name a few.
 They create everything from medical device implants for human bodies to tiny, intricately designed parts that power machines.